lokasoft/racktables-to-netbox/INSTALLATION.md

    - Increase your Python process memory limit if possible
    - Run the script on a machine with more resources
    - Consider filtering by site with the `--site` parameter
+   - Consider filtering by tenant with the `--tenant` parameter

 ## Post-Migration Verification